Inlay Adhesive Bridges

 Endododntic morbidity is absent, unless the preparation is clumsy and incautiously deep.

 The 3 pictures below shows the appearance at one month,at three months and at five years.
 At one month, healing is not yet complete, as seen from the residual inflammation surrounding the pontic emergence.
 At 3 months, when granulation tissue has been replaced with keratinized tissue, the problem has corrected itself.
 Long-term stability is seen in the 5 year photo.

 Note that in this case the aesthetics of the smile was balanced by mimicking the rotation and coronal inclination of contra-lateral lateral incosor.
 This enabled the pontic to be its appropriate mesio-distal width, so that the patient's smile has credible left/right symmetry.
 Initially the lab fabricated a conventional pontic,of too narrow a facial dimension, despite instructions to make the pontic in labioversion.
-The faulty pontic was corrected by a mock-up in flowable resin, which gave the necessary blueprint to the lab for an improved final.The shading of the cervical is not quite correct but the patient was satisfied and a low lip line hides this imperfection.
+The faulty pontic was corrected by a mock-up in flowable resin an sent back for revision.
+This provided a blueprint to the lab for an improved final.The shading of the cervical is not quite correct but the patient was satisfied and a low lip line hides this imperfection.